CAcertOrg/cacert-infradocs/docs/systems/test2.rst

 .. todo::

-   clarify the process how changes get into the WebDB and Signer directories and clarify differences to Git and :doc:`test`
+   clarify the process how changes get into the WebDB and Signer directories and clarify differences to Git and test

 Risk assessments on critical packages
 -------------------------------------